Allergies vs Cold: How to Tell the Difference (Fast)

 You wake up with a scratchy throat and, by lunchtime, you’re sniffling and sneezing nonstop.
 Is it the start of a common cold or just your seasonal allergies flaring up again?
 In Florida, where oak, grass, and ragweed can share pollen almost year-round, it’s easy to mistake one for the other.

-Knowing which culprit is behind your runny nose matters, because the right relief plan is very different for a virus than for an over-eager immune system reacting to pollen.
-The quick symptom chart below will help you compare at a glance, and the sections that follow break down each sign in plain language so you can breathe easier, faster.
+Knowing what’s behind your runny nose matters, because the right relief plan is very different for a virus than for an over-eager immune system reacting to pollen.
+Start with the quick symptom chart below, then use the simple breakdowns to zero in on what fits you best.

 Allergies vs Cold: Which One Is It?